-We base our design on 3 perspectives — your business goals, our collaboratively defined outcomes, and user experience.
+Our design philosophy revolves around 3 key perspectives – your business objectives, jointly established outcomes, and the user experience.

-User experience (UX) leaves a lasting impression with your brand and fosters engagement.
-UX isn’t everything, but a website is nothing without it.
-A site needs to be quick to load, work just as well on mobile / tablet as it does desktop, be easy to understand / use / navigate, be reliable, and leave the visitor satisfied with what they came to your site accomplish — this is the foundation of UX.
+User experience (UX) shapes lasting perceptions of your brand and encourages engagement.
+While UX isn’t everything, a website is essentially ineffective without it.
+A site must load swiftly, perform equally well on mobile/tablet and desktop, be straightforward to understand/use/navigate, be reliable, and leave the visitor fulfilled in their purpose for visiting – this forms the foundation of UX.

 Adding 5 Years To The Sites Lifetime